Requirements for Substantiation

 History Matching and Conditioning Reservoir Models to

-Managing your Business Using PRMS and SEC Standards
+Managing your Business Using PRMS and SEC Standards (that would be a huge

 Oil and Gas Reserves: The SEC Reporting Rules